-One of the factors that makes more difficult the learning on imbalanced domains, as we had already commented, is the increase of the degree of imbalance between classes.
-In relation to this, we will make a second study that comprises the four algorithms which have no statistical differences with respect to the EBUS-MS-GM model by dividing the group of imbalanced data sets into two subgroups, in the same way as we did in previous section: those which have an IR < 9 and those which have an IR > 9.
-Note that although the number of algorithms to be compared is lower than originally, the number of data sets is also reduced to half, so the results reported by the non-parametric tests are not influenced in favor or against a desired result.
+One of the factors that makes learning on imbalanced domains more difficult, as we had already commented, is the increase of the degree of imbalance between classes.
+In relation to this, we will make a second study composed of the four algorithms that have no statistical differences with respect to the EBUS-MS-GM model by dividing the group of imbalanced datasets into two subgroups, in the same way that we did in the previous section: those that have an IR < 9 and those that have an IR > 9.
+Note that although the number of algorithms to be compared is lower than originally, the number of datasets is also reduced by half, so the results reported by the nonparametric tests are not influenced in favor or against a desired result.